The Writing Center will be open for Summer 2023 June 5-August 10.

 When you save your appointment, a window will open that asks if you want to attach a document to your appointment.
 You may attach more than one document, so if you have an assignment sheet or any other kind of written instructions, please upload that along with your draft.
-If your draft is ready when you make the appointment, go ahead and upload a Word doc, pdf, or Powerpoint document when the box prompts you to.
+If your draft is ready when you make the appointment, go ahead and upload a Word doc when the box prompts you to.
 We can only accept documents in Word–if your draft is in another form, you will need to convert it first, then upload it as a Word doc.

 If you don’t want to attach a draft yet, don’t worry!
 You may upload a document later, as long as it is before the start time of your e-tutoring session.
 Just log back into WCOnline.
 At the top left side of the screen, you will see “Welcome, Your Name.”
 Hover on the arrow next to your name to see a drop down list that includes “My Appointments.”
 Click on the appointment you want to attach a file to.
 Scroll down and click “edit appointment”.
 The next screen will give you the option to attach a file.